top of page

 When you store or transport your cask between bonded warehouses, it is held and transferred under duty suspension.
 This means you won’t have to pay duty on your barrel until the cask is released from bond, which is HMRC’s alcohol tax (currently £28.74 per litre of pure alcohol).

-A tax-free storage facility is a bonded warehouse.
+A bonded warehouse is a tax-free storage facility.
 The payment of duty and tax on goods kept there is postponed until they are purchased and sent out.
 This is normally done by a professional blender who buys your whisky when it’s ready to be bottled.
 Bonded warehouses are licenced and tightly supervised by HMRC because of the enormous potential tax extracted from alcohol.
 They’re one of the most closely guarded areas in the country.
 Your cask is in excellent hands.

 A WOWGR licence (Warehousekeepers and Owners of Warehoused Goods Regulations) is a regulated certificate awarded to organisations who have satisfied HMRC’s stringent requirements for keeping duty-free spirituous drinks and intermediate goods in excise warehouses.
 Despite the fact that the barrel is technically yours, we will be your duty representative/custodian of the cask(s) in the eyes of HMRC because we have passed the onerous checks and been assigned one.